cjdbarlow/Part-One/baroreceptors.md

 * This curve is left-shifted in children and neonates, and right-shifted in chronic hypertension, though this is reversible

 ##Hormonal control
-Atrial stretch receptors also excrete ANP, which reduces blood pressure in the following ways:
+Activation of atrial/ventricular stretch receptors stimulates ANP/BNP release respectively, which act to reduce blood pressure in the following ways:
 * Increased GFR
-  ANP constricts the efferent arteriole and dilates of the afferent arteriole.
+Act to constrict the efferent arteriole and dilates of the afferent arteriole.
 This subsequently inhibits renin secretion through increased hydrostatic pressure at the JGA and increased Na<sup>+</sup> and Cl<sup>-</sup> delivery to the macula densa.
 * Decreased aldosterone
-  ANP inhibits aldosterone secretion.
+Via inhibition of aldosterone secretion.
 * Vasodilation
-  ANP causes vasodilation of peripheral smooth muscle.
+Causes vasodilation of peripheral smooth muscle.

-Ventricular stretch receptors secrete BNP, which has similar structure and function to ANP.

 ---